Jehovah's Witnesses vow to appeal Russia ban in European court

 It says it has 175,000 followers in Russia.

-Reporting by Andrew Osborn; Editing by Alexander Winning
+Reporting by Andrew Osborn; Editing by Alexander Winning/Dmitry Solovyov